ReCoded-Org/curriculum-backend-readings/module4-authentication-and-security/r1.5-authorization-through-middleware/README.md

 Usually, an error logging service like [sentry](https://sentry.io/) is also contacted in this middleware to log and track the error so you get notified when your app has run into an unhandled exception, with the required request-response details that can help the developers reproduce the error to fix it.

 > ⚠️ **Warning**: Error-handling middleware always takes **four** arguments.
 You must provide four arguments to identify it as an error-handling middleware function.
-Even if you don’t need to use the next object, you must specify it to maintain the signature.
+Even if you don't need to use the next object, you must specify it to maintain the signature.
 Otherwise, the next object will be interpreted as regular middleware and will fail to handle errors.

 ## Auth guard middleware